Academic planning

 What should I major in?

 There is no such thing as a pre-med or pre-health major at Mount Holyoke, and you do not need to major in a science to be a competitive applicant to health profession schools.
 While many successful applicants are science majors, professional schools are equally interested in non-science majors, recognizing the diversity of thought and worldview such applicants offer.
-All applicants must show strong records in the specific courses, standardized tests and non-academic experiences that are set forth as requirements for admission.
+All applicants must show strong records in the specific courses, entrance exams, and non-academic experiences that are set forth as requirements for admission.

 So when it comes to selecting a major, pick the path that you are excited about and that offers courses that will challenge you throughout your time in college.